finnito/Science/content/12ess/as91191/6-new-zealand-volcanoes.md

 ### Shield Volcanoes (Basalt) {.c2}

-- The flattish gently sloping __shield volcanoes__ of DUnedin and Christchurch are built from basalt
+- The flattish gently sloping __shield volcanoes__ of Dunedin and Christchurch are built from basalt
 - The Dunedin volcano was active 10-13MYA, and the Lyttelton/Akaroa volcanoes 5.8-13MYA
-- The form because low viscosity lava can flow a great distance before solidifying into solid rock
+- They form because low viscosity lava can flow a great distance before solidifying into solid rock

 ![[Source](https://www.propertyguides.com/new-zealand/news/a-guide-to-dunedin/)](https://www.propertyguides.com/new-zealand/media/sites/21/Dunedin-town-and-bay-as-seen-from-the-hills-above-South-Island-New-Zealand.jpg)